tacofoundation/tacofoundation.github.io/docs/specification.md

         """Compute metadata, return single-row DataFrame."""
 ```

 The `schema_only` parameter enables schema-first workflows where structure is defined without computation cost.
-When `True`, `_compute()` is never called and None values are returned with proper schema.
+When `True`, `_compute()` is never called and None values are returned with the proper schema.

 Extension fields are added directly to the SAMPLE model and tracked in `_extension_schemas` for proper DataFrame serialization.
-Key validation ensures extension fields use valid formats: alphanumeric plus underscore, optionally with colon for namespaces.
+Key validation ensures extension fields use valid formats: alphanumeric plus underscore, optionally with a colon for namespaces.

 **TORTILLA Extension**